-- There are specific requirements related to the confidentiality of clinical records or clinical information that identifies mental health patients. - Refer to the complete policy available at www.downstate.edu/hipaa for a detailed delineation of the permitted uses and disclosures under HIPAA and under New York State laws, such as the NY Mental Hygiene Law. - Downstate's Notice of Privacy on Confidentiality of Mental Health Information and Psychotherapy Notes should be provided to the patient.
+- There are specific requirements related to the confidentiality of clinical records or clinical information that identifies mental health patients. - Disclosure of psychotherapy notes requires a specific authorization. - Refer to the complete policy available at www.downstate.edu/hipaa for a detailed delineation of the permitted uses and disclosures under HIPAA and under New York State laws, such as the NY Mental Hygiene Law. - Downstate's Notice of Privacy on Confidentiality of Mental Health Information and Psychotherapy Notes should be provided to the patient.